Find detailed information here

-The transmitter should not transmit radio signals while you use it for simulation (this extends battery time, and prevents damage by heat building up)
+The Remote Controller should not transmit radio signals while you use it for simulation (this extends battery time, and prevents damage by heat building up)

-The Channel Configuration tells the simulator which stick, switch, or knob in your transmitter, controls each function in the simulated aircraft (e.g. roll, pitch, landing gear, flight mode, camera pan/tilt, etc.)
+The Channel Configuration tells the simulator which stick, switch, or knob in your Remote Controller, controls each function in the simulated aircraft (e.g. roll, pitch, landing gear, flight mode, camera pan/tilt, etc.)

-The bars show each channel position as received from the Transmitter
+The bars show each channel position as received from the Remote Controller

-Move any stick, switch or knob in your transmitter and see which channel number it corresponds to.
+Move any stick, switch or knob in your Remote Controller and see which channel number it corresponds to.

-Select the functions to be operated from your Transmitter
+Select the functions to be operated from your Remote Controller

-Tick with the mouse the corresponding round buttons to assign the Transmitter Channels to the desired model functions.
+Tick with the mouse the corresponding round button to assign the Remote Controller channel to the desired model function.